Table Of Contents

 In fact, I’m still paying his hosting and doing site maintenance for a monthly fee.
 By the law of reaping and sewing, I guarantee you that I’ll be the first guy he thinks of when someone else asks him about design.
 And as any designer will tell you, referrals matter greatly.

-Stick with What You Know:
+Stick with What You Know:">Stick with What You Know:

 While I am primarily a web designer, I’m pretty handy at print design when I need to be.
 But recently I got a phone call for a position that was way over my head programming-wise.
 I know enough code to be quite dangerous, but I haven’t taken the time to seriously learn ASP or other stuff involved in the back end.